PER PERSON :

 The city of Vilnius is located on the confluence of the Neris and Velnele Rivers.
-In Old Vilnius, visit St. Peter and St. Paul’s Church and St. Anne’s Church.
-View Vilnius University, dating back to 1570, Gediminas’ Tower in the Upper Town, and Vilnius Castle.

-The afternoon is free or you may want to join an optional excursion to Trakai, beautifully set on three lakes.

-The city of Vilnius is located on the confluence of the Neris and Velnele Rivers.
 In Old Vilnius, visit baroque St. Peter and St. Paul’s Church and striking St. Anne’s Church.
 View Vilnius University, dating back to 1570, Gediminas’ Tower in the Upper Town, and Vilnius Castle.

 The afternoon is free to continue exploring, or you may want to join an optional excursion to the town of Trakai, beautifully set on three lakes.

-The 700-year-old capital of Poland.
-A sightseeing tour here includes a drive along the famous Royal Route from superb Castle Square to Lazienki Park and Palace, the summer residence of the last king of Poland.
-Then see the Palace of Science and Culture (known as a “wedding cake”), the Saxon Gardens, Tomb of the Unknown Soldier, Monument to the Heroes of the Warsaw Ghetto, and the Barbican.
+Warsaw, the 700-year-old capital of Poland.
+A sightseeing tour here includes a drive along the famous Royal Route from magnificent Castle Square to Lazienki Park and Palace, the summer residence of the last king of Poland.
+Pass by the Palace of Science and Culture (known as a “wedding cake”), the Saxon Gardens, the Tomb of the Unknown Soldier, Monument to the Heroes of the Warsaw Ghetto, and the Barbican.